Kate Gosselin: Reality television

 On June 24, 2010, it was announced that Gosselin would be returning as a co-host on The View, having previously co-hosted it twice.

 In August 2011, it was announced that Kate Plus 8 had not been renewed for a new season.
 The final episode of the show aired on September 12, 2011.

 Gosselin and her children appeared in an episode of Celebrity Wife Swap in February 2013.
 Gosselin switched places with Kendra Wilkinson.
+Gosselin competed on the 7th Season of Celebrity Apprentice, being fired on the 9th task.
 On March 19, 2014, it was announced that Gosselin and her eight children would return for a reunion special of Kate Plus 8, scheduled to air in June of the same year.
 In August of the same year, it was announced that Kate Plus 8 would return for a new season on January 13, 2015, again on TLC.
 Season 5 premiered on November 22, 2016.
 Whilst season 6 was filming, Gosselin went through a custody battle with her ex-husband over two of their children, Collin and Hannah; following Jon's decision to withdraw from filming, the majority of season 6 was canceled, airing in 2017 with just three episodes.

 Gosselin's new show, Kate Plus Date, premiered on TLC in June 2019.

 In 2023, Gosselin appeared on the reality TV series Special Forces: World's Toughest Test.
 She was eliminated in the first episode due to a physical injury.